k-cybulski/survivingdke/index.md

 #### Internships

-*Do something during your summer.* It is indeed difficult to do an internship during summer as DKE students have short (~2 month) summers.
+It is indeed difficult to do an internship during summer as DKE students have short (~2 month) summers.
 However, it is still possible to find them.
 In addition, it is possible to get a part-time and/or remote internship during your studies.
 `Protip: if you are interested working on an open source project during summer and getting paid for it, check out https://summerofcode.withgoogle.com/ and https://socis.esa.int/`

 #### Mentorships